 Corregimiento de San Francisco Calle Punta Colón, Punta Pacifica, Panama City, Panaama

-A Trump hotel must make a bold statement, so the tallest skyscraper in Latin America is a building of superlatives.
+A Trump hotel must make a bold statement, so the tallest skyscraper in Central America is a building of superlatives.
 It will be the reigning large luxury hotel in Panama's capital for many years to come.

 The huge covered entrance, with plenty of room for a fleet of limos, faces a wall of glass and a big airy atrium.
 From here traffic goes in two directions: to the residences or to the hotel.
 Staffers in uniforms based on guayaberas are multi–lingual and well–trained, ensuring that the hotel is ready for VIPs from the start.
 The meticulously designed lobby is comfortable and stylish, with individual check–in podiums.
 With 37 elevators in various parts of the building, it doesn't take long to get from the lobby to your room.

 The guest rooms are of an ample size and are as well–equipped as any in Panama City, with a level of finishing materials that's a step above most others.
 Unique touches include LED lights in the floor and free-standing tubs that can be closed off with a curtain—a nice adjustment to from the voyeuristic tendencies so prevalent in many new hotels trying too hard to be trendy.
 Designer fixtures, double vanities, and rain showers are standard in the marble baths.
 No shortcuts were taken in the bedding or towels and guests can expect all the latest gadgets, including 42–inch hi–def TVs, DVD players, stereo iPod docks, high–end coffee makers, and slide–out electronic safes.
 Original contemporary art decorates the walls and stylish custom furniture includes ergonomic desk chairs that can stand up to hours of laptop deal–making.